mahirocoko/mahirolab/.mahirolab/docs/SHORTCODES.md

 ### `gogogo` - Execute Plan

-**Purpose:** Start executing the most recent plan
+**Purpose:** Start executing the most recent plan with real-time progress tracking

 **Claude Action:**
-1. Read the latest plan from `.mahirolab/state/`
+1. Read the latest plan from `.mahirolab/state/plans/`
+2. Initialize `.mahirolab/state/progress.md` with plan structure
-2. Ask for confirmation before starting (unless user says to skip)
+3. Ask for confirmation before starting (unless user says to skip)
-3. Execute tasks step by step:
+4. Execute tasks step by step:
+   - Mark task as 🔄 In Progress with start timestamp
-   - Display current task being worked on
+   - Display current task and step being worked on
-   - Perform work according to specification
+   - Update "Current step" during execution
+   - On completion: Mark ✅, record end timestamp, calculate duration
+   - On failure: Mark ❌, log error, add to blockers, STOP execution
-   - Update progress in `.mahirolab/state/progress.md`
+5. Update progress bars after each task
-   - Ask before proceeding if it's a critical task
+6. Calculate ETA based on completed tasks
-4. Report after each phase completes
+7. Report after each phase completes
+8. Update `execution_log.md` with detailed timeline

+**Real-Time Progress Tracking:**
+- Updates `progress.md` continuously with timestamps
+- Shows progress bars: `[████████░░░░░░░░░░░░] 40% (6/15 tasks)`
+- Displays ETA based on average task duration
+- Logs every significant action to `execution_log.md`
+- Status emojis: 🔄 In Progress, ✅ Completed, ⏳ Pending, ❌ Failed

 **Execution Behavior:**
 - **Sequential by default:** Execute tasks one at a time in order
 - **Stop on error:** Halt if error encountered, wait for user to fix
-- **Progress tracking:** Update checkboxes in plan file
+- **Progress tracking:** Real-time updates to progress.md
-- **Logging:** Record all actions to `.mahirolab/state/execution_log.md`
+- **Logging:** Detailed timeline in execution_log.md

 **When to Use:**
 - When ready to execute the plan